spjoseph/Dataengineer-BootCamp-DataAssessment/README.md

 Result Actual:
 1. Created Hive tables in HDP cluster on  hive.
-You may see the jar file o this task 1 in https://github.com/spjoseph/Dataengineer-BootCamp-DataAssessment/blob/master/Dataengineer-BootCamp-DataAssessment/HiveSparkLoad/target/scala-2.11/hivesparkload_2.11-1.0.jar
+You may see the jar file of this task 1 in https://github.com/spjoseph/Dataengineer-BootCamp-DataAssessment/blob/master/Dataengineer-BootCamp-DataAssessment/HiveSparkLoad/target/scala-2.11/hivesparkload_2.11-1.0.jar.

+ To Run the  Application you may use the below command: spark-submit --class CSVDataLoad  --master local ./hivesparkload_2.11-1.0.jar

+I did not do sbt asembly so it may cause problems if supporting jar files like spark jars,hive etc are not available in the system you run.

 Challenges: